“Love one another, just as I have loved you.”

 Our Commitment to You

-Despite the church’s current Discipline, lay members of Wesley Memorial UMC will perform LGBT weddings.
-For questions, or to express interest in being married, contact Pastor Isaac.
+Despite the United Methodist Church’s current Discipline prohibiting same sex marriage, lay members of Wesley Memorial UMC will perform LGBT weddings.
+For questions, or to express interest in being married, contact Pastor Matt Seaton.

 As of March 19, 2019, Wesley Memorial also adopted this policy: